From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

 \begin{theorem}[Bounding Empirical Density Difference by Graphon Distance] Let $G_1$ and $G_2$ be $n$-vertex graphs sampled from graphons $W_1$ and $W_2$, respectively, where $d_{\text{cut}}(W_1, W_2) \le \epsilon$.
 Let $\mathcal{F}$ be a fixed family of motifs of bounded size.
 For any motif $F \in \mathcal{F}$ with $k=v(F)$ vertices and $e(F)$ edges, and for any target failure probability $\eta > 0$, we have

 with probability at least $1 - 2\eta$, where $m=\big\lfloor\frac{n}{k}\big\rfloor$.
-The proof is provided in Appendix~\ref{app:refined_bound}. \end{theorem} The bound in Equation~\eqref{eq:theorem1_bound} on the total difference in empirical motif densities is comprised of two components.
-The first term, the \textbf{Graphon Difference}, arises from the intrinsic structural dissimilarity between the underlying graphons.
-The second term, the \textbf{Sampling Error}, represents a novel, tighter concentration bound that quantifies the statistical uncertainty from the random graph generation process.
+The proof is provided in Appendix~\ref{app:proof_thm1}. \end{theorem} The bound in Equation~\eqref{eq:theorem1_bound} on the total difference in empirical motif densities is comprised of two components.
+The first term, the \textit{graphon difference}, arises from the intrinsic structural dissimilarity between the underlying graphons $W_1$ and $W_2$.
+The second term, the \textit{sampling error}, represents a novel and tighter concentration bound that quantifies the statistical uncertainty from the random graph generation process.
 This novel bound offers a significant improvement over classical approaches that can be derived from the literature \citep{graphon, borgs2008convergent}, as we demonstrate in Appendix~\ref{app:refined_bound}, where a full derivation and comparison are provided.

-Theorem~\ref{thm:moment} reveals that if the underlying graphons $W_1$ and $W_2$ are close in cut distance, i.e., small $\epsilon$, then their corresponding empirical moment vectors, $\hat{v}(G_1)$ and $\hat{v}(G_2)$, are also close with high probability.
-Alternatively, it also follows that if the moment vectors of two graphs $G_1$ and $G_2$ are observed to be significantly different, we can conclude with high confidence that they were generated from structurally different underlying graphons.
-Formally, if $|t(F, G_1) - t(F, G_2)|$ is large for some motif $F$, it implies that $d_{\text{cut}}(W_1, W_2)$ must also be large.
+Theorem~\ref{thm:moment} reveals that if the underlying graphons $W_1$ and $W_2$ are close in cut distance, i.e., small $\epsilon$, then the corresponding empirical moment vectors, $\hat{v}(G_1)$ and $\hat{v}(G_2)$, are also close with high probability.
+Alternatively, when the sampling error is sufficiently small (e.g., for sufficiently large graphs), a large observed discrepancy between the empirical moment vectors of two graphs provides evidence that their underlying graphons are not close in cut distance.
+Formally, in this small-sampling-error regime, if $|t(F, G_1) - t(F, G_2)|$ is large for some motif $F$, it implies that $d_{\text{cut}}(W_1, W_2)$ must also be large.
 By applying a union bound across all motifs in the family $\mathcal{F}$, this principle extends to the full moment vector: a large Euclidean distance $\|\hat{v}(G_1) - \hat{v}(G_2)\|_2$ implies that $G_1$ and $G_2$ likely originate from different graphon distributions.
 This justifies the use of motif-based embeddings for graph clustering, as distinct generating processes produce measurably distinct motif fingerprints.
 Further theoretical analyses are included in Appendix~\ref{app:refined_bound}.